HMRC Criminal Investigation

 - Any previous taxation related offences

-It is possible that you may face a considerable fine or even a prison sentence upon being found guilty of taxation fraud or other offences related to your tax affairs.
-The majority of the offences above are punishable by a fine – sometimes of an unlimited amounts – or a maximum custodial sentence of seven years in prison.
+It is possible that you may face a considerable fine or even a prison sentence upon being found guilty of tax fraud or other offences related to your tax affairs.
+The majority of the offences above are punishable by a fine – sometimes of unlimited amounts – or a maximum custodial sentence of seven years in prison.
 However, the crime of cheating the public revenue may, in rare cases, see the perpetrator jailed for life.
 For this reason, contacting experienced HMRC criminal investigation solicitors as soon as you learn that you are being investigated by HMRC should be a matter of urgency.

 Frequently Asked Questions

 HMRC criminal investigation powers will be called upon if a civil investigation into your tax related affairs has revealed behaviour that is potentially intentionally dishonest and constitutes fraud or other criminal activity.

 A HMRC criminal investigation procedure is usually completed within 12 months, though this depends on the complexity of the case in question and your willingness to comply with what they ask of you.

 What are the outcomes of a HMRC criminal investigation?